PSD2

 Overview

-Sparebanken Vest and Bulder Bank offers PSD2 services by use of our PSD2 APIs based on the Berlin Group NextGenPSD2 standard, as a dedicated PSD2 interface for all TPPs.
+2. Sparebanken Norge (former Sparebanken Vest) and Bulder Bank offers PSD2 services by use of PSD2 APIs https://developer.spvapi.no/documentation/psd2/ based on the Berlin Group NextGenPSD2 standard, as a dedicated PSD2 interface for all TPPs.

 TPP Requirements for PSD2 APIs

-In order to authenticate towards Sparebanken Vest and Bulder Banks PSD2 APIs in production, the TPP must:
+In order to authenticate towards Sparebanken Norge and Bulder Banks PSD2 APIs in production, the TPP must:

 • Be in possession of one or more valid, qualified QWAC eIDAS certificates in accordance with ETSI TS 119 495